mckennapsean/dissertation/content/01-intro.md

 artifacts, such as documents of user needs, a list of software requirements, or sketches.
-Existing process models fail to rigorously capture some of these design artifacts, largely due to how existing models consider evaluation as a separate step of the design process [@Lloyd2011; @Wassink2009; @Chee2011] rather than a part of every activity.
-Artifacts for visualization design can serve many purposes, from measuring success to being reused in future projects; thus, it is often both beneficial and time-saving to capture and report on a variety of design artifacts and link them back to the design decisions or guidelines that motivated their selection.
+Existing process models fail to rigorously capture some of these design artifacts, largely due to how existing models consider evaluation as a separate stage of the design process [@Lloyd2011; @Wassink2009; @Chee2011] rather than a part of every activity.
+Artifacts for visualization design can serve many purposes, from measuring success to being reused in future projects;
+thus, it is often both beneficial and time-saving to capture and report on a variety of design artifacts and link them back to the design decisions or guidelines that motivated their selection.
 The design activity framework can support visualization designers in identifying new kinds of visualization design artifacts and, by capturing this design knowledge, encourages the reuse of these design artifacts across the visualization community.